AN1001/Computational-Physics-Challenge/README.md

 300-600 people participating?

+Extension ideas:
+  - Angry Birds thing
-Also account for gravity changing with height
+  - Variable air density/pressure and account for gravity changing with height
+  - Spherical Planet projection
+  - GUI/App for projections
+  - Short Paper
+  - Up an inclined plane with bounces

-Enter 2 countries and calculates trajectory needed for it to go from a to b and displays it on a 3d mini earth
+  - Enter 2 countries and calculates trajectory needed for it to go from a to b and displays it on a 3d mini earth